 Farther south still are Madera Canyon in the Santa Rita Mountains, and the Nature Conservancy's Ramsey Canyon Preserve, both popular birdwatching spots.
 In the fall, these areas' lush greenery turns golden and orange as their creek beds and sycamore trees display their fall finery.
 Ramsey Canyon also offers guided nature walks several times a week through November.

 Know before you go

 While the hikes mentioned are all rated easy to moderate, it is still important that hikers exercise caution and use good judgment.
 Always bring a map.
 GPS units are extremely helpful, but shouldn't be solely relied upon to get you in and out of a hike.
 Always watch the weather forecast before entering canyons, as flash floods do happen and can be dangerous.
 If backpacking, keep in mind that none of the camping destinations described have established campgrounds with amenities.
 There are no bathrooms, toilets, drinking water or pay stations.
-Always exercise Leave No Trace ethics and pack out whatever you pack in.
+Always exercise Appreciate AZ principles and pack out whatever you pack in.
 Lastly, have fun and happy trails!

 Editor's note: Author Nora Burba Trulsson contributed portions of this story.

 Venturing into the great outdoors can seem a bit daunting at first.
 Here are some beginner-friendly suggestions to get you started and have you...